Everything to Me (Shane Filan song)

 "Everything to Me (ETM)" is the debut solo single by Irish singer-songwriter Shane Filan, released on 23 August 2013 in Ireland and 25 August 2013 worldwide, from his debut studio album You and Me.
-The single together with his other song "One of These Days" off the album were also featured on the soundtrack album of the British computer-animated comedy film Postman Pat: The Movie and released to UK radio stations afterwards.
+The single together with his other song "One of These Days" of the album was also featured on the soundtrack album of the British animated comedy film Postman Pat: The Movie and released to UK radio stations afterward.

-The song was written by Shane Filan, Nick Atkinson and Tom Wilding.
+The song was written by Shane Filan, Nick Atkinson, and Tom Wilding.
 It was produced by Martin Terefe.
-It topped Irish iTunes list on the day of release.
+It topped the Irish iTunes list on the day of release.
 The song peaked at number 7 on the Irish Singles Chart and number 14 on the UK Singles Chart.
 The single was included on the compilation albums For Mum With Love and Your Songs 2014.

 Background

 This is Filan's first release as a solo artist after being a lead singer of Westlife for 14 years.
 The lyrics talk about optimism.
 After Westlife disbanded in 2012, Filan was signed up as a solo artist by Capitol Records.